selvi-aras/convex-max/README.md

  <details>
   <summary> <b>Section 4.5 - sumofmax over polyhedron </b> </summary>

-  This folder is about the problem of maximizing a convex quadratic function over a polyhedron ```{x | Dx <= d, x >= 0}```.
+  This folder is about the problem of maximizing a sum-of-max-linear-terms function over a polyhedron ```{x | Dx <= d, x >= 0}```.
 In other words, this folder is dedicated to problem (20) of the paper where the objective function is a sum-of-max-linear-terms function.
 The problem (including parameter definitions) is summarized in the third row of Table 1 of the paper.

   The file ```Generate_Data.m``` generates an example problem, where one can see how we name the variables that define the convex maximization problem (```n```, ```m```, ```K```, ```J```, ```A```, ```b```, ```D```, ```d```).
 This is how we construct instances of the convex maximization problem.